ch2isk4kos/javascript-algorithms-and-data-structures-notebook/02-Data-Structures/04-Trees/03-tree-traversal.md

 ### DFS: Pre Order

-Visits the node first.
+Visits the root node first.
 Then explores the entire left side before traversing the right side of the tree.

 ```js
 class Node {